Yug-Gupta1212/Fresh-Mate-Project/README.md

 Simply open [Lovable](https://lovable.dev/projects/be18a657-cc9a-48e5-ab3b-a8e5ff2dd2c5) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect  to a custom domain to my Lovable project?

 Yes, you can do !